-In the sixty-third edition of “Legends of the Game” we look at the career of James Douglas
+In the one hundred and fourth edition of “Legends of the Game” we look at the career of James Douglas

 From the BC Sports Hall of Fame: